shirakami-chigusa/test-blueprint-overlays/README.md

 ### packages/my-hello/default.nix

-This package is to test whether `nixpkgs.overlays` is valid in the package definition.
-It is simply extracts the `pkgs.hello` as is.
-If `pkgs.hello` is overlaid on `pkgs.htop`, the output will be `htop`.
+This package is designed to test the validity of `nixpkgs.overlays` within package definitions.
+It simply extracts `pkgs.hello` as is.
+If `pkgs.hello` is overlaid with `pkgs.htop`, the output will be `htop`.

 ```nix
 # packages/my-hello/default.nix